The list of quality video game companies continues to grow as the gaming industry explodes in popularity.

 Since they didn’t release another Final Fantasy title or something from deeper in their catalog, their sales were $2.2 billion—still nothing to smirk at!
 Hopefully, they’ve benefited greatly from the release of Kingdom Hearts III in early 2019.
 Their Metacritic score is 71.0%.

 Everyone’s favorite developer of Assassin’s Creed and Far Cry is right at home on the list.
-With a crisp $2 billion in 2018 revenue, the Canadian company is dedicated to their franchises, constantly building on them, and making them into powerhouses.
+With a crisp $2 billion in 2018 revenue, the French company is dedicated to their franchises, constantly building on them, and making them into powerhouses.

 It really shows too: recent titles like Far Cry 5 and Assassin’s Creed: Odyssey were amazing successes for them.
 Metacritic score is 73.7%.